scottyschup/ruby-curriculum/bonus/require.md

 So, what can we do?

-We have two options:
+We have three options:

+0. Use an explicit path (like `./board`),
-1. Use `require_relative`
+1. Use `require_relative`,
-2. Add a folder to the load path with the `-I` flag
+2. Or add a folder to the load path with the `-I` flag

+## Explicit paths

+Even if a file is not in a `$LOAD_PATH` directory, you can still load it if you give an explicit path to the file.
+For instance, you can write `require './board.rb'`, which will look for `board.rb` in the current directory (`.`).

+There is on problem: the current directory is **the directory you are running ruby from**.
+So if you run:

+    ruby lib/game.rb

+`require './board.rb'` will look inside the current directory for `board.rb`; which is outside `lib`.

+To fix this problem, we often use `require_relative`.

 ## `require_relative`

 `require_relative` is `require`'s sometimes more helpful brother.
-It does just what `require` does, but instead of looking up a file in the load path, it will use the current directory as its starting point.
+It does just what `require` does, but instead of looking up a file in the load path, it will use the directory of the current source file as the starting point:

-*lib/game.rb*

 ```
+# lib/game.rb
 require_relative `board`

 class Game